Five signs you need to hire a Bookkeeper

 Reconciling your bank transactions is an important step in resolving the above and helps to provide accurate accounts.
 If you use accounting software, getting a bookkeeper to set up bank feeds will make reconciliation a whole lot easier and quicker.
 Bank feeds update daily, and processing the transactions daily provides an instant view of your business’s financial position, assuming, of course, everything else is up to date!

 5. No time to grow your business

-Get your work-life balance back on track – keep a log of how much time you spend on your accounts per week, then calculate how much that time is worth to you.
-Outsourcing is a cost effect way of dealing with your bookkeeping to enable you to grow your business.
+Have you tried keeping a log of how much time you spend on your accounts a week/month?
+Try it, and then calculate how much that time is worth to you.
+Outsourcing your bookkeeping is a cost-effective way to enable you to grow your business.